UK expels Iran diplomats after embassy attack

 Ahmadinejad and his ministers have shown no willingness to compromise on their refusal to halt Iran's nuclear work but have sought to keep talks open to limit what sanctions are imposed.

-The West believes the program is aimed at building a nuclear weapon, a charge Tehran strongly denies.
+The West believes the programme is aimed at building a nuclear weapon, a charge Tehran strongly denies.

 "This incident was planned by elements who are not opposed per se to negotiations but want to stop them merely because of their own petty political struggles," said Trita Parsi, a U.S.-based expert on Western-Iranian relations.